 Total flexibility.
 Virtual influencers never age, can speak any language, and can “travel” to any location.
 Need your influencer in Tokyo today and Paris tomorrow?
 Done.

-24/7 availability.
+Always available.
 They don’t sleep, don’t take vacations, and don’t have personal emergencies.
 Content production never stops.

 The Honest Problems With AI Influencers